Turtle Swollen Eyes? Try These Home Remedies!

 1. Poor Water Quality: Tortoises are messy creatures.
 They shit where they eat.
 No wonder why their tanks get dirty too often and require filtration.
 If you let the tortoises live in a filthy environment, the pet may develop infectious skin, lung, or eye diseases.

 2. Respiratory Illness: Infection in the respiratory tract leads to respiratory illness.
 The sick tortoises show symptoms like discharge from the eyes, nose, and mouth.
-Mucus released from the eyes is sticky, forming a cloudy deposit in the eyes.
+The mucus released from the eyes is sticky, forming a cloudy deposit in the eyes.

 3. Bacterial Infection: The white film over the eyes often indicates an infection.
 You may notice swollen eyelids and white mucus discharge along with cloudy eyes.
 Generally, weak immunity due to a poor diet and improper care sheet is responsible for bacterial attacks in turtles.